Diheng/HPC_imaging/docs/index.md

 ### CONN with Matlab on HPC

-Once you fire up an interactive Matlab session, add your dataset and the CONN path to your working path.
+Once you fire up an interactive Matlab session, add the CONN path to your working path (it should be `/groups/dkp/neuroimaging/matlab`).

 Then, just type `$ conn` in your matlab command line and hit enter.

 You can now use CONN just like you are on a local machine!

+*Note*: It is not recommended that you add your derivatives folder to your mat lab path.
+I have tried it a couple times and it always froze the process.
+Instead, fire up your CONN first and then select your derivatives folder within CONN.